coding-heresy/jormungandr/README.md

 ### TODO

+* A native internal encoding of objects based on **std::tuple** that will hopefully be very performant due to operations mostly being compile-time code wrapped around index-based **std::get**.
 * A _standard interface_ for stream-based processing of messages that is consistent with the handling of object representation
   * The modivation here is the SAX approach to XML handling, as